|Feature Article - June 2009

 This brings us to an important point: People wonít get the joke if they donít know the truth.
 Someone who doesnít follow American politics would not know that Obama promised to buy his girls a dog as soon as he moved into the White House, but didnít actually get them a dog for several months.
 Meanwhile, he was filling his administration with people who ďforgotĒ to pay their taxes.
 The joke isnít funny if you donít know this.

 People who donít know much about evolution wonít get the jokes in our video.
 So, we will explain them to you in this essay.
-Since explaining a joke sucks the humor out of it, we really hope you watch our video before reading the following paragraphs.
+Since explaining a joke sucks the humor out of it, we really hope you watch our video in mp4 or wmv format before reading the following paragraphs.

 The title slide shows a book cover that looks remarkably like Evolution for Dummies.
 It uses a similar color scheme, layout, and fonts.
 The irony is that this book is for intellectuals rather than dummies.

 There are two kinds of evolutionists: innocently ignorant evolutionists and intimidated intellectual evolutionists.

 Innocently ignorant evolutionists arenít dummiesóthey have just fallen victim to the one-sided propaganda preached in public schools.
 They arenít stupidóthey just donít know the truth because it has been censored.
 They accept, without question, ďevolution is a fact,Ē just because someone told them so.
 Most of them donít know anything about evolution.
 Therefore, most of them will be confused by our video.
 Hopefully, it will get them to ponder things they have been told, and realize how utterly unscientific the theory of evolution really is.